martinsjeniffer/martinsjeniffer/README.md

 # Hey there, call me Jeni!

-I'm a Brazilian cyber security engineer and IT student (EACH-USP).
+I'm a Brazilian cyber security engineer and IT bachelor (EACH-USP).

 <br />